 GCT Featured Articles

-P2G process - renewable energy to create H2 and natural gas
+P2G process - renewable energy to create H2 and synthetic natural gas

 All that is required for electrolysis (in the process of creating hydrogen), is water, energy, and the electrolyzer.
 Electrolysis in P2G uses excess renewable energy to power the conversion of water into hydrogen (and also into oxygen, separating the H2 from H2O).
 A methanation process can then begin, using the renewable energy source again, to power the mixing of the hydrogen with CO2 to generate synthetic methane.

-Case studies of use of P2G in the world
+Case studies of the use of P2G in the world

 Much larger than their German counterparts is a 12+ MW P2G project in the Energy Valley region of the Netherlands.
 The ongoing project will be the largest of its kind when completed, and will not only use the standard P2G processes, but will also create syngas in the unique torrgas biocoal-gasification process.
 The unique process of torrefaction converts organic wood materials into biocoal, using the oxygen created in P2G.
 The biocoal is then fed into a gasifier to create syngas, which can then be upgraded using the hydrogen from the electrolysis part of the P2G process.
 The upgraded bio-SNG will be used to supply power to homes, heating and cooling to homes and other buildings, and other purposes.
 Bio-SNG created in the P2G and gasification processes in this project will be used in energy storage, transportation, the chemical industry, and other industries.